-The USS Clearfield (APA-142), a Haskell Class Attack Transport was built by California Shipbuilding Corp., Wilmington, California with a Victory ship design (VC2-S-AP5).
-The ship was named after Clearfield County, Pennsylvania and sponsored by Mrs. F. L. Chambers.
+The USS Clearfield (APA-142), a Haskell Class Attack Transport, was built by California Shipbuilding Corp., Wilmington, California, with a Victory ship design (VC2-S-AP5).
+The ship was named after Clearfield County, Pennsylvania, and sponsored by Mrs. F. L. Chambers.
 The USS Clearfield (APA-142) was launched under a Maritime Commission contract on November 21, 1944.
 On January 11, 1945, the US Navy acquired the USS Clearfield (APA-142) and deployed to the Asiatic-Pacific Theater in World War II.
 The ship was commissioned on January 12, 1945, under the command of Captain F. C. Stelter.

-After World War II, the USS Clearfield (APA-142) was deployed to Occupation and China service in the Far East.
+After World War II, the USS Clearfield (APA-142) was deployed to the Occupation and China service in the Far East.
 The USS Clearfield (APA-142) has been honored with one battle star for its service in World War II.

 Technical Features of the USS Clearfield (APA-142)

 Decommissioning date: March 4, 1946